chvck/couchbase-jaeger-storage-plugin/README.md

       -p 9411:9411 \
       couchbase-jaeger-storage-plugin
     ```
-    * See the [Jaeger docs](https://www.jaegertracing.io/docs/1.12/getting-started/) for information on these ports and general Jaeger Docker usage.
+    * See the [Jaeger docs](https://www.jaegertracing.io/docs/1.13/getting-started/) for information on these ports and general Jaeger Docker usage.

 Docker Compose
 --------------
 You can also use `docker compose` to run Couchbase Server Enterprise Edition and Jaeger (setup to run this plugin) together,

-> The docker-compose setup provided should be used __only__ for evaluation purposes.
+> The docker-compose setup provided should be used __only__ for experimentation purposes.
 See the [Couchbase blog](https://blog.couchbase.com/couchbase-server-editions-explained-open-source-community-edition-and-enterprise-edition/)
 for information on licensing.

  Running with `docker-compose` will automatically setup a Couchbase Server single node cluster for you with some basic default values, and analytics support.